apify/actor-vector-database-integrations/actors/milvus/README.md

   "metadata": {"title": "Apify"}
 }
 ```
-This dataset is then processed by the Weaviate integration.
+This dataset is then processed by the Milvus integration.
-In the integration settings you need to specify which fields you want to save to Weaviate, e.g., `["text"]` and which of them should be used as metadata, e.g., `{"title": "metadata.title"}`.
+In the integration settings you need to specify which fields you want to save to Milvus, e.g., `["text"]` and which of them should be used as metadata, e.g., `{"title": "metadata.title"}`.
-Without any other configuration, the data is saved to Weaviate as is.
+Without any other configuration, the data is saved to Milvus as is.

 ```json